raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 ## Why (and when) a perceptual color space?

+Most image processing is done using a device color space (most often [sRGB]), and most libraries and interfaces expose that color space.
+Even when an image editing tool or a standard (such as CSS) exposes other color spaces, it's still most common to use the device color space.
+But for some use cases, a perceptual color space can give better results.

 Basically *the* central question of color theory is how colors (in the physical sense) are perceived.
 The trichromacy assumption basically groups colors into equivalence classes in a three-dimensional space, and display devices generally produce colors by mixing three additive primaries: the familiar red, green, and blue.

-In an idea perceptual color space, the distance of two points in the space would correlate strongly with the *perception* of color difference.
+In an ideal perceptual color space, the distance of two points in the space would correlate strongly with the *perception* of color difference.
 Put another way, all pairs separated by a "just noticeable difference" would be separated by an equal distance.

 As it turns out, such a thing is no more possible than flattening an orange peel, because color perception is inherently [non-euclidean][Non-euclidean structure of spectral color space].
 To put it simply, our eyes are more sensitive to small changes in hue than small changes in lightness or color saturation.